-ILLINOIS' E-BIKE LAW
+WISCONSIN'S E-BIKE LAW

-ILLINOIS' E-BIKE LAW FOR THE ROAD
+WISCONSIN'S E-BIKE LAW FOR THE ROAD

-- " In Illinois, an e-bike is defined as a "low-speed electric bicycle.
-The same rules of the road apply to both e-bikes and human-powered - " E-bikes are not subject to the registration, licensing, or insurance requirements that apply to motor vehicles. - " Illinois designates three classes of low-speed electric bicycles: - Class 1: An e-bike equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance when the e-bike reaches 20 mph. - Class 2: An e-bike equipped with a throttle-actuated motor, that ceases to provide assistance when the e-bike reaches 20 mph.
+- " E-bikes are regulated like bicycles.
+The same rules of the road apply to both e-bikes and human-powered bicycles. - " E-bikes are not subject to the registration, licensing or insurance requirements that apply to motor vehicles. - " Wisconsin designates three classes of e-bikes: - Class 1: Bicycle equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance when the e-bike reaches 20 mph. - Class 2: Bicycle equipped with a throttle-actuated motor, that ceases to provide assistance when the e-bike reaches 20 mph.

-- Class 3: An e-bike equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance when the e-bike reaches 28 mph. - " Persons under 16 years of age may not ride a Class 3 e-bike. - " E-bikes may not be ridden on sidewalks. - " E-bikes are allowed on bike paths.
-However, local governments have the authority to restrict the use of e-bikes on bike paths.
+- Class 3 : Bicycle equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance when the e-bike reaches 28 mph. - " Persons under 16 years of age may not operate a Class 3 e-bike. - " Local governments have the authority to restrict the use of e-bikes under motor power on bike paths.
 When in doubt, check with your town, city, or county for local rules and regulations.